Day 3 March 24, 2012

 Woke up this morning and the weather outside looks gloomy.
 Teresa made Ric and I some breakfast.
 We all ate and got ready to leave to go pick up Yamaguchi and her husband.
 It's weird to call them both the same name but in japan most people are called by their last names.
 Teresa drove and picked up the people that were going.
 The car is now packed with all of us and we are headed to Bonsei University for our Pottery class.

-Upon arrival at the university we located on campus the place for our pottery class.
+Upon arrival at the university, we located the place on campus for our pottery class.

-After we arrived we went inside and prepared ourselves for the class.
+After we arrived, we went inside and prepared ourselves for the class.
 Mrs. Yamaguchi brought sleeves and aprons for all of us.

 We each worked on our pottery and made about 3 pieces of pottery.